gaverhae/blog/blog/content/md/posts/2021-10-03-monads-clojure.md

 ```

 So, you'll have to trust me a bit on this one, but here's the result of a
-manual recursive exapansion of the macro:
+manual recursive expansion of the macro:

 ```clojure
 [:bind [:return 5]